OCTRI Impact

 Vitamin C improves health for children of pregnant smokers

-This study published in November 2022 in JAMA Pediatrics and was featured in MedPage Today
+Read the study in JAMA Pediatrics or read the feature in MedPage Today

 Fluorescent nerve dyes that improve surgical outcomes

 OHSU startup, Inherent Targeting, improves surgical outcomes with high contrast, nerve-specific fluorescent dyes that help surgeons visualize buried nerves and distinguish them from surrounding tissue.
 This reduces patient pain, loss of function, and long-term physical impairment.
-Researchers in the lab of Summer Gibbs, PhD, developed the novel dyes that are the basis of this technology.
+Researchers in the lab of Summer Gibbs, PhD (pictured right), developed the novel dyes that are the basis of this technology.
+Additional milestones summarized below.

 Koala Kushion to improve acid reflux in infants

 In 2020, OCTRI awarded Jessica Grant, an OHSU speech therapist, and David Sheridan, MD, an OCTRI Scholar and OHSU associate professor of emergency medicine, a Biomedical Innovation Program award for their device called the Koala Kushion.
 In fall 2021, the duo was interviewed for OHSU's Innovator Spotlight series.
-Read more about their progress in the OHSU Tech Transfer Sept 2021 newsletter or view Ms. Grant's 2021 OHSU Innovation Showcase presentation.
+Learn more about Koala Kushion from Ms. Grant's 2021 OHSU Innovation Showcase presentation.

 Early warning device alerts to sepsis, saves lives